-While higher pay for hard-to-staff subjects and schools is the most popular policy shift among surveyed HPS teachers, they also recommend the following:
+While higher pay for hard-to-staff subjects and schools is the most popular policy shift among surveyed HPS teachers, the second and third most popular shifts are the following:

-- 1. Pay highly effective teachers more.
+1. Pay highly effective teachers more.
 Multiple studies have found that, when implemented well, increasing pay for highly effective teachers in high-needs schools reduces vacancies, increases retention of high-performers, and bolsters academic achievement.
 The District currently provides annual \$2,500 bonuses for teachers with good attendance in schools that show "significant" improvement, but research finds that to be effective, such incentives must be \$5,000 or more annually and must also be given to individual teachers rather than entire schools.
-HPS should consider increasing the size of this existing bonus and expanding it to apply to individually highly effective teachers in addition to, or instead of, whole schools.
+HPS could consider increasing the size of this existing bonus and expanding it to apply to individually highly effective teachers in addition to, or instead of, whole schools.
 HPS could also consider specifically offering the above-recommended incentives for SpEd teachers only to those identified as being highly effective in order to further prioritize dollars to the highest impact teachers teaching the most marginalized students.

+Such a change would require meaningful evaluation systems without room for subjectivity, which we do not believe HPS currently has in place.
+As such, we do not believe the conditions in HPS are yet ready to fully implement this shift.
+We also recognize this compensation-related change would require negotiation of changes to the existing CBA.

-As noted above, this compensation-related change would require negotiation of changes to the existing CBA. - 2.
-Improve implementation of curriculum-aligned Professional Learning Communities.
-HPS teachers report that PLCs structured cycles of shared learning, real-time practice, and analysis of impact on student learning are in operation in some schools but are not always curriculum-aligned and vary in effectiveness.
+2. Improve implementation of curriculum-aligned Professional Learning Communities.
+HPS teachers report that PLCs - structured cycles of shared learning, real-time practice, and analysis of impact on student learning - are in operation in some schools but are not always curriculum-aligned and vary in effectiveness.
 Research shows teachers need 90 minutes of collaboration time weekly before it leads to increased teacher retention and student achievement.
 HPS teachers, in contrast, are only contractually guaranteed approximately 45 minutes daily without students, which is not enough for preparing lessons and participating in 90 minutes of PLC time every week.
 HPS should consider increasing this guaranteed time to allow sufficient time for effective PLCs and training PLC leads and principals on the characteristics of effective PLCs.
 It should also consider compensation for the PLC lead role, which District leaders report they are in the process of doing.
 As recommended above, HPS could consider strategically allocating the cost associated with this by extending contractually guaranteed time or concentrating PLC training specifically in the schools with the largest concentrations of SpEd students or the highest priority schools.